 Community Development Programme

-The CDP is the Australian Government’s remote employment and community development service.
-The CDP commenced on 1 July 2015, replacing the Remote Jobs and Community Programme which ran from 1 July 2013 – 30 June 2015.
+The Community Development Programme (CDP) is the Australian Government’s remote employment and community development service.
+The CDP commenced on 1 July 2015, replacing the Remote Jobs and Community Programme (RJCP) which ran from 1 July 2013 – 30 June 2015.
 The CDP is contracted from 1 July 2015 – 30 June 2018.

-The CDP provides job seekers living in remote areas of Australia with greater opportunities to gain local employment and skills that match local jobs and is targeted towards job seekers living in remote regions and who are in receipt of Newstart Allowance, Parenting Payment or Youth Allowance.
+The CDP is targeted towards job seekers living in remote regions and who are in receipt of Newstart Allowance, Parenting Payment or Youth Allowance benefits.

 Job seekers can undertake formal training, with the opportunity to gain qualifications, or foundational skills training, including language, literacy and numeracy and driver’s training, as part of their activity requirement.
 Job seekers can also gain up to six months of work experience in a real workplace.